senki/gct-converter/README.md

 # senki/gct-converter
-A simple converter utility between [Morpheus](https://software.broadinstitute.org/morpheus/) GCT (heatmap) and csv file, which can be imported as a join/pivot table in any RDB.
+A simple converter utility between [Morpheus](https://software.broadinstitute.org/morpheus/) GCT (heatmap) and CSV file, which can be imported as a join/pivot table in any RDB.
 Tested with huge, multi-gigabyte files.

 ## Install